Kago7/digitial-lamp-website/README.md

-# digitial-lamp-website
+# Meet Henry the Lamp
-A web interface built using HTML, CSS, and JavaScript featuring Henry the lamp.
+You can turn the lights on or off with the toggle at the top right.
+Yay!